 - Teacher as Learner: Education is constantly changing and shifting the ways in which teachers think.
 I am never satisfied with what I already know; I strive to continuously learn more and to continuously improve my own teaching.

-I give much credit to my husband who has learned that being married to a teacher sometimes calls for the additional tasks of cutting, pasting, and labeling supplies for student projects and lessons.
-Also, my three sons have certainly changed my outlook on life and have strengthened my will to make each child who enters my classroom feel safe and special.
+I've been married for nearly six years and give much credit to my husband who has learned that being married to a teacher sometimes calls for the additional tasks of cutting, pasting, and labeling supplies for student projects and lessons.
+I also welcomed my wonderful son Luke into the world in March of 2008.
+He has certainly changed my outlook on life and has strengthened my will to make each child who enters my classroom feel safe and special.

 Although teaching is not an easy job, I feel lucky that there is nothing I would rather do.
 Making learning both engaging and purposeful for my students is my ultimate goal when creating the ideas and activities I have chosen to share with you.